In clinical trials, overall treatment success required at least a 2-grade improvement from baseline by both investigator and subject assessments.

 - Dysport is contraindicated in patients with known hypersensitivity to any botulinum toxin preparation or to any of the components in the formulation.

 - This product may contain trace amounts of cow's milk protein.
 Patients known to be allergic to cow's milk protein should not be treated with Dysport.

 - Dysport is contraindicated for use in patients with infection at the proposed injection site(s).

 - Individuals with peripheral motor neuropathic diseases, amyotrophic lateral sclerosis or neuromuscular junction disorders (e.g., myasthenia gravis or Lambert-Eaton syndrome) should be monitored particularly closely when given botulinum toxin.

 - Patients with neuromuscular disorders may be at increased risk of clinically significant effects including severe dysphagia and respiratory compromise from typical doses of Dysport.

 Please see additional Important Safety Information, including Boxed Warning, for Dysport below.

 - Dysport for Injection Package Insert.
-Scottsdale, Arizona.
-Galderma Laboratories, L.P.; March 2012.
+Fort Worth, TX: Galderma Laboratories, L.P.; July 2016.

 - Dysport Prescribing Information.
-Galderma Laboratories, L.P.
-Fort Worth, TX.
-July 2015.
+Fort Worth, TX: Galderma Laboratories, L.P.
+July 2016.